A few samples of Scouting in pictures, from pages of old history to a more modern panorama, beginning with the 1st Natonal Jamboree, 1937 in b/w.

 The Boy Scouts of America underwent an explosive spike from the 1950s to the early seventies.
 I was part of the ladder part of that.
 It was a wonderful time for me and my younger brother.
-This is a picture of the author and of his brother as Boy Scouts around 1970.
+This is a picture of the author and of his brother as Boy Scouts in the early 1970s.
 Then is a picture of the founder of Scouting, Lord Baden-Powell.
 Here are two nice little bios of him on video.
-Link 1, courtesy of Xanthein.
+Link 1, as England faces a slow decline, courtesy of Xanthein.
 Link 2, courtesy of Roger Chatell

 Check out the new style cap, from the decade of the 70s.

 Here is a picture of Pres.
 Franklin Roosevelt with scouts at the oval office during the decade of the Great Depression, followed by a sample of the Boy Scout Handbook from my era.
 It was printed in 1964 and was still used til the mid-seventies or so.